mashuDuek/mashu-components/README.md

 Make a branch and open up a PR, Mashu must approve all PRs. <br>
 ***
 ##### Up and coming to the repo:
-the use of DefaultProps <br>
+the use of DefaultProps to set requiredProps. <br>
-the use of RequiredProps <br>
+the use of knobs and add-ons to test UI in storybook. <br>
-tests for every component written, as long as it has any UI
+tests for every component written, as long as it has any UI.
 ***
 THE BELOW IS THE README THAT CAME WITH CREATE REACT APP <br>
 NONE OF IT APPLIES TO YOU :)
 ***